marco99goncalves/DistributedSystemsAssignment/README.md

 Each algorithm has different property files stored on the `DistributedSystemsAsignment` directory.
 These files dictate the variables used in the program, and is, most importantly, used for setting the ports of the servers/peers.
 By default, Servers are located in `localhost` at port `40000` and peers are located in `localhost` starting in port `40001`.

+### ⚠️ Entropy and Totally Ordered Multicast ⚠️

+**Before starting each peer, make sure that you run all the commands to start the peers within the given `TIME_TO_WAIT` time window that is set in the correct `conf_*.prop` file.
+This tells the Peers to wait a given time (in milliseconds) before trying to start the process.
+If a targeted peer is not running, it will crash.**

 # Token Ring

 The token ring files are stored in `ds/assign/ring`.
 To compile them, run: